 To become an Orthodontist new students must first obtain a undergraduate degree, successfully pass the Dental Aptitude Test (DAT) and then apply to dental school.
 During the four years of dental school training, learners will complete coursework and clinical training in general dentistry.

-These studies include externships where learners begin to treat patients under the direction supervision of an experienced dentist.
+These studies include externships where learners begin to treat patients under the direction supervision of an experienced Dentist.
 Although challenging, these programs are necessary to provide a comprehensive explanation of dental techniques, procedures and methodologies.
 A Doctor of Dental Surgery Degree (DDS) or a Doctor of Medical Dentistry (DMD) degree is awarded following completion of dental school.
 Learn about other careers in dentistry, such as that of a Dental Hygienist or Dental Assistant.

 “There were people in my dental school classes who did not enroll with an undergraduate degree in science.
 Instead, they may have been doing something in the way of business, history, etc.,” Klarsch noted.
 “You just need to have the prerequisites to apply and be admitted to a dental school.”

-After dental school these new professionals will continue toward becoming an Orthodontist by completing a 2 to 3 year orthodontic residency program, accredited by the Commission on Dental Accreditation.
-The American Association of Orthodontists states that “All orthodontists are dentists, but only 6 percent of dentists are orthodontists.”
+After dental school these new professionals will continue toward becoming an Orthodontist by completing a two to three year orthodontic residency program, accredited by the Commission on Dental Accreditation.
+The American Association of Orthodontists states that “All Orthodontists are Dentists, but only 6 percent of Dentists are orthodontists.”
 These advanced orthodontic programs focus on teaching learners more in-depth skills pertaining to the facilitation of tooth movement and other non- surgical interventions.
 Upon completion of the orthodontic training, Orthodontists must become licensed by the state they wish to practice in.

 One way to advance in a healthcare career as an Orthodontist is to become board certified through the American Board of Orthodontics.
 To achieve this credential, professionals must take a written exam comprised of over 25 subjects, along with undergoing a clinical evaluation.